How to Make a Simple Chicken Curry at Home: Four Recipes

 Method 2: Master Indian Spice’s Simple Chicken Curry Kits

-It's simple, you open one of their kits, and you find four pre-mixed spice blends.
-Those are to add to the cooking at different stages.
+Kits like Master Indian's are simple: you open one of their kits, and you find four pre-mixed spice blends to add at different stages.
 Essentially you’ve been given the makings of an authentic from-scratch restaurant recipe, minus what you probably already have in your kitchen, or can easily find at the grocery store.

 This photo is Master Indian’s butter chicken, (a.k.a., murgh makhani).
 See the four spoons on the side?
 Those contain the four spice blends that come in the spice kit, and because you add them at different stages of the cooking process, you’ll be cooking curry the traditional way.
 I cook with these about once or sometimes twice a week.
 They save time and virtually guarantee a restaurant-quality result.
 They’ve also made me a far wiser Indian cook by demonstrating to me first-hand how authentic Indian food is really prepared.

-Master Indian’s chicken curry spice kits come in ten different varieties: there’s chicken korma, chicken vindaloo, butter chicken, chicken tikka masala, madras chicken, karahi chicken, patiala chicken, and there’s a turmeric chicken curry that combines turmeric and black pepper in a recipe designed to maximize turmeric’s benefits.
+Master Indian’s chicken curry spice kits come in eight different varieties: there are classic chicken curries: chicken korma, chicken vindaloo, butter chicken, chicken tikka masala, madras chicken.
 There’s also a taarka dal and an aloo gobi kit.

 Method 3: Simple North Indian Chicken Curry Recipe

-Alright, let’s now proceed through a simple from-scratch curry recipe like what you will find in Northern India, especially Punjab.
-This is the kind of curry I make most often.
-I’ve used common North American ingredients and spices, but I’ll advise you that the sooner you can get to an Indian grocer and stock up on the essential Indian whole spices, the more flexibility and versatility you will discover, the better your spiced dishes will turn out.
-There’s nothing quite like the fragrance of freshly-pounded nutmeg, briefly toasted, then blended into a creamy coconut curry sauce along with whole cumin, cinnamon and the like.
+Now that we've covered the easier side, here is a simple from-scratch chicken curry recipe like what you will find in Northern India, especially the in the state of Punjab.
+This is the kind of curry we make most often.
+We’ve used common North American ingredients and spices, but we’ll advise you that the sooner you can get to an Indian grocer and stock up on the essential Indian whole spices, the more flexibility and versatility you will discover, the better your spiced dishes will turn out.
+There’s nothing quite like the fragrance of freshly-pounded nutmeg, briefly toasted, then blended into a creamy coconut curry sauce along with whole cumin, cinnamon and other aromatic whole spices.

 2 lb chicken